ckiee/ionir/README.md

 $ cmake ... -DLLVM_INCLUDE_TESTS=OFF ...
 ```

+#### LLVM notes

+If CMake is having a hard time finding your LLVM installation, try setting the `LLVM_DIR` environment variable to the root folder of the installation.
+Example: If you build LLVM from source and have it located on your Downloads folder.

 #### Building project

 * In Visual Studio Code, use `Clang X.0.0 for MSVC with Visual Studio Community 2019 (amd64)` as the build/compiler tool.